wagoodman/bashful/README.md

 ![Image](demo.gif)

-Use a yaml file to stich together commands and bash snippits and run them with style!
+Use a yaml file to stitch together commands and bash snippits and run them with style!

 *"But why would you make this monstrosity?"* you ask... because I could.
 And because ` &>/dev/null` or ` | tee -a some.log` or `set -e; do something; set +e` is getting annoying.